alejamp/Resques.net/README.md

 I strongly suggets you to visit [ServiceStack's C# Redis Client](https://github.com/ServiceStack/ServiceStack.Redis) and take a look to the README file.

 # What comes next?
-I'm thinking that a "new item" event/notification will be usefull.
+* I'm thinking that a "new item" event/notification will be useful.
+Using Pub/Sub Redis.io feature. _Done_
-Using subscriptions for Pub/Sub Redis.io feature, I think it may work.

 Meanwhile this queue needs continues pulling in order to get new items.